Villa Guardamangia: History

-When the Duke and Duchess of Edinburgh came to Malta at first they lodged at San Anton Palace, hosted by Gerald Strickland and his wife.
-Princess Elizabeth (later Queen Elizabeth II) and her then-fiancé, Philip Mountbatten (later Prince Philip, Duke of Edinburgh), first stayed at Guardamangia in 1946.
-The couple returned a number of times between then and 1952, while Philip was stationed in Malta as a Royal Navy officer and Elizabeth worked with the Soldiers, Sailors, Airmen Families Association (SSAFA) at Auberge de Castile.
-Mountbatten eventually passed the villa to the royal couple and they resided there continuously between 1949 and 1951.
-It has been suggested that their eldest child, Prince Charles, was conceived at the villa.
-The Queen later described her stay on Malta as one of the best periods of her life, as it was the only time she was able to live "normally".
+When the Duke and Duchess of Edinburgh came to Malta at first they lodged at San Anton Palace, hosted by Lord Strickland and his wife.
+Princess Elizabeth (later Queen Elizabeth II) and her then-fiancé, Lieutenant Philip Mountbatten, R.N. (formerly Prince Philip of Greece and Denmark, and later Prince Philip, Duke of Edinburgh), first stayed at Villa Guardamangia in 1946.
+The couple returned a number of times between then and 1952, while Philip was stationed in Malta as a Royal Navy officer, and Elizabeth worked with the Soldiers, Sailors, Airmen Families Association (SSAFA) at Auberge de Castile.
+Lord Mountbatten of Burma eventually passed the villa to the royal couple and they resided there continuously between 1949 and 1951.
+It has been suggested that their eldest child, King Charles III, was conceived at the villa.
+The Queen later described her stay in Malta as one of the best periods of her life, as it was the only time she was able to live "normally".

-Queen Elizabeth II visited Villa Guardamangia during her state visit to Malta in 1992 and, in 2007, she and the Duke of Edinburgh celebrated their 60th anniversary there.
+Queen Elizabeth II visited Villa Guardamangia during her state visit to Malta in 1992 and, in 2007, she and the Duke of Edinburgh celebrated their 60th wedding anniversary there.
 The Queen was given a painting of Villa Guardamangia by the Maltese High Commissioner in London, Norman Hamilton, in 2013.
-When the Queen was in Malta for the Commonwealth Heads of Government Meeting 2015, she asked to see the villa, but was reportedly refused by its owners, the family of Ġużè Schembri, as it was in a poor state of repair and subject of a dispute between its owners and the government.
+When the Queen was in Malta for the Commonwealth Heads of Government Meeting in November 2015, she asked to see the villa, but was reportedly refused by its owners, the family of Ġużè Schembri, as it was in a poor state of repair and the subject of a dispute between its owners and the government.
 President Marie Louise Coleiro Preca presented the Queen with another painting of the villa's façade.

-The building was put up for sale in 2019 with an asking price at €5,900,000.
+The building was put up for sale in 2019 with an asking price of €5.9 million.
 Much of the building's contents, including furniture, artwork and antiques, were sold at auction in September 2019.
 Following a campaign for the building to be restored and opened to the public, it was acquired by the Government of Malta in October 2019 and entrusted to Heritage Malta for extensive restoration works.